Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Additional Qualitative Results

 \section{Additional Qualitative Results}

-We also report additional qualitative results in Fig.~\ref{fig:qualitatives_supp} in the KB-VQA setting.
-The examples show how the model identifies the main subject of the question and localizes it in the image, allowing it to focus on the most informative visual regions.
+We also report additional qualitative results in Fig.~\ref{fig:qualitatives_supp}.
+The examples show how the model identifies the main subject of the question and localizes it in the image (red bbox), allowing it to focus on the most informative visual regions.
 On the textual side, \ours highlights the sentences within the retrieved documents that are most relevant for answering the question.

-Fig.~\ref{fig:qualitatives_supp_hall}, instead, presents some qualitative examples on image-question pairs from the considered hallucination benchmarks (\ie, POPE and AMBER).
-The results illustrate how the extracted bounding boxes guide the attention of the model to the relevant objects in the images, enabling it to produce the correct answers.